runningIris/life/README.md

 Misery is inevitable, but I manage to overcome it, with great efforts.
 I thought it through.
 I made a path of my own.
 I changed my own destiny.
 I earned my own happiness.

+Misery is nothing to be proud of, but my achivement of overcoming is.

 I deserve it.
 I deserve to be happy.

 After all, I am a really nice lady with generosity, kindness, bravery, and wits.